Adult comics: Magazines and comic strips

 North American comic books tend to be around 7 by 10 inches in size.
 Magazines vary, but are usually larger.
 Comic books tended to have a Comic Code label marking them as suitable for children, while magazines had no such requirement.
 This led to magazines becoming one of the most common formats for adult comics.

 Playboy magazine first came out in 1953.
 It would feature single panel cartoons by artists such as Alberto Vargas, Archie Comics artist Dan DeCarlo, Plastic Man creator Jack Cole, LeRoy Neiman and later Olivia De Berardinis and Dean Yeagle.

 In the mid-1960s, Playboy magazine started including a multipage strip called Little Annie Fanny by EC alumni Harvey Kurtzman and Will Elder with an occasional assist from artist Frank Frazetta.
-Annie had trouble keeping her clothes on, a trend seen also in the strips The Adventures of Phoebe Zeit-Geist, Wallace Wood's Sally Forth, and Penthouses Oh Wicked Wanda by Ron Embleton and Frederic Mullally.
+Annie had trouble keeping her clothes on, a trend seen also in the strips The Adventures of Phoebe Zeit-Geist, Wally Wood's Sally Forth, and Penthouses Oh Wicked Wanda by Ron Embleton and Frederic Mullally.
 Penthouse would later put out a number of erotic comic magazines: Penthouse Comix, Penthouse Men's Adventure and Penthouse Max with the likes of Adam Hughes contributing artwork.
 Penthouse later revived the series as the bi-monthly series Penthouse Comics in 2024.

 From 1965, Warren Publishing started publishing two black and white magazines, Creepy and Eerie, commissioning work from the artists who had worked on EC's horror line.
 Warren added Vampirella in 1969, and then the science fiction magazine titled 1984 (later 1994) starting in the year 1978.
 The large format of these titles meant that they could be sold with other magazines aimed at adults rather than displayed in comic racks where the child-oriented titles were found.

-The publishers of the American humor magazine National Lampoon discovered the French adult magazine Métal hurlant, and in 1977 started publishing Heavy Metal translating the work of Milo Manara, Caza, Vittorio Giardino, Jean-Claude Forest, Jean Giraud(a.k.a.
-Moebius) and Guido Crepax for an English audience.
+The publishers of the American humor magazine National Lampoon discovered the French adult magazine Métal Hurlant, and in 1977 started publishing Heavy Metal translating the work of Milo Manara, Caza, Vittorio Giardino, Jean-Claude Forest, Jean Giraud and Guido Crepax for an English audience.
 Heavy Metal also provided a forum for the work of American creators such as Richard Corben and Howard Chaykin.

-In 1974, Larry Flynt came out with Hustler Magazine, which featured a strip called Honey Hooker with art originally by James McQuade and later by Tom Garst.
+In 1974, Larry Flynt came out with Hustler magazine, which featured a strip called Honey Hooker with art originally by James McQuade and later by Tom Garst.
 Starting in the early 1970s, McQuade drew a series of erotic comic stories featuring the character Misty.

 In 1983, Warren went bankrupt, but more recently, Dark Horse Comics has been reprinting some of Warren's old stories, and has revived the Creepy and Eerie magazines.